aeishan/ciniplex_oa/README.md

 - Users will use a screen size that can comfortably display all required components.
 - Users will adjust the text size as needed (it may become unreadable if excessively large, but this is only possible if the user intentionally increases it to such an extent).
 - The user has `Node.js` and all required dependencies installed to run React projects successfully.
+- If a user selects a new date without specifying a time, the default time is automatically set to **midnight (00:00)**, marking the start of the selected day.

 ---